Jammin' Java

 Jammin' Java is a music club and coffee bar in Vienna, Virginia, which focuses on local and independent musical acts.
-The 200-seat venue has hosted eminent artists such as Nick Jonas, Paramore, Bon Iver, Owl City, Meiko and Ingrid Michaelson.
+The 200-seat venue has hosted eminent artists such as Nick Jonas, Paramore, Bon Iver, Owl City, Meiko, Sub-Radio, and Ingrid Michaelson.
 It was founded in 1999, and in 2001 was bought and revamped by the Brindley brothers who currently own and run it.
 According to Pollstar, it has become a top-100 club in ticket sales in the world since its Brindley ownership.
 It was also named one of the top 40 music clubs in America by Paste magazine.

 History

 Christian roots

 The first Jammin' Java opened in 1998 in a former pool hall in Kent Island, Maryland.
 The owners, Paul and Theresa Klassen, wanted to develop Maryland into a center for Christian music.
 It was the Klassens' teenage son who gave them the idea to create a chain of community spaces that offered musicians and coffee, with a focus on nondenominational Christianity.
 The Klassens had previously opened a 1,000-square-foot nonprofit recording studio, named Waters Edge, which was available to Christian recording artists.

 On November 8, 1999, the second Jammin' Java was opened in a strip mall in Vienna, Virginia.
 The former Rite Aid became a coffee shop, small music venue, recording studio, and a music store that sold guitars and amplifiers.
 The venue mainly featured Contemporary Christian music and small acts, but it was described by the manager Matt Turner as being "faith-based and non-denominational" and did not feature Christian iconography.
 The Klaasens also helped groups in Indianapolis and Orlando open their own Jammin' Java locations.